 Typically, organizations employ a quality management system (QMS) to handle quality related activities.
 New employees who join an organization should be trained to use the organization’s QMS to ensure that they are aware of the processes to follow and the tools employed.
 Each organization employs QMS differently.
 Even if an employee has experience working with a QMS before, it is necessary for the employee to go through a new hire QMS training program to understand the processes, systems, and stakeholders specific to the current organization.

-- Relevance of quality management to the organization
+- The relevance of quality management to the organization

 - Processes related to quality management activities